Ali1/cakephp-bruteforce/README.md

 ### Features
 * IP address-based protection
-* Uses cache to store attempts so no database installation necessary
+* Uses the Cache class to store attempts so no database installation necessary
 * Logs blocked attempts (uses CakePHP Logs)
 * Does not count re-attempts with same challenge details (e.g. if a user tries the same username/password combination a few times)
 * Can block multiple attempts at the same username earlier than the normal limit (to give users a chance to enter the correct username if they have been trying with the wrong one)